 Frailea (Frailea castanea syn.
-Frailea asterioides) are very small cacti that rarely reach 2 inches in diameter.
-The plants are native to Southern Brazil over to Northern Uruguay.
-These little cacti are quite interesting in their form but their life cycle is even more surprising.
+Frailea asterioides) are very small cacti that rarely reach 2 inches (5 cm.) in diameter.
+The plants are native to southern Brazil over to northern Uruguay.
+These little cacti are quite interesting in their form, but their life cycle is even more surprising.
 There are several species of this genus available for home growers, but the plants are considered threatened in their native habitat.
-Learn how to grow a Farilea cactus and add an interesting specimen to your arid garden collection.
+Learn how to grow a Frailea cactus and add an interesting specimen to your arid garden collection.

 Cactus Frailea Information